syncfusion-content/winui-docs/winui/Ribbon/DealingWithRibbon.md

 ![WINUI Ribbon add Item to RibbonGroup using RibbonItemHost](Dealing-With-Ribbon-imgaes/WINUI-ribbon-contextualtabgroup-ribbon-item-host.png)

-## ContextaulTabGroups with Simplified Mode
+## ContextualTabGroups with Simplified Mode

 When the simplified layout is enabled, the ContextTabGroup can be added and its items will be displayed in a single line as shown below.
 We could enable the simplified layout by setting `ActiveLayoutMode` and `LayoutModeOptions` as Simplified.